Nasty Gal: History

 In 2006, while working as a campus safety host at Academy of Art University, Amoruso launched an eBay store based in San Francisco, selling old pieces of clothing.
-The store was named Nasty Gal Vintage, the name being inspired by Betty Davis.
+The store was named Nasty Gal Vintage after the album by Betty Davis.
 The eBay store sold vintage fashion that Amoruso sourced from secondhand stores.

 MySpace was the primary form of communication for the store in its early days.
 In June 2008, Amoruso moved Nasty Gal Vintage off eBay and onto its own destination site.
 In 2009, Nasty Gal moved into its first warehouse space in Berkeley, California, and soon after to a 7,500-square-foot warehouse in Emeryville, California.
 Amoruso has emphasized in interviews the importance of social media to Nasty Gal's growth.

 In 2010, Nasty Gal moved its headquarters to Los Angeles, California.
 The company received $9 million in investments in early 2012, followed by $40 million in August 2012 from venture capital firm Index Ventures.

 By 2012, the online retailer employed approximately 110 people and had opened an additional distribution center in Shepherdsville, Kentucky, while its 2011 revenue reached $24 million, marking an 11,200% three-year growth rate.

-In 2014, Nasty Gal opened its first brick and mortar store in Los Angeles at 8115 Melrose Avenue.
+In 2014, Nasty Gal opened its first brick and mortar store on Melrose Avenue in Los Angeles.
 The store had Nasty Gal footwear, apparel, accessories and intimates.

 On January 12, 2015, Amoruso announced that Sheree Waterson would take over as CEO of Nasty Gal.
-Waterson, formerly president of Nasty Gal, became partners with Amoruso to evolve its retail presence on a larger scale.
+Waterson, formerly president of Nasty Gal, became partners with Amoruso to increase the scale of its retail presence.
 Amoruso continued as founder and executive chairman.
 Waterson also joined the Nasty Gal board of directors alongside Amoruso and Index Ventures partner, Danny Rimer.

-In March 2015, a second brick and mortar store opened in Santa Monica.
+In March 2015, a second brick-and-mortar store opened in Santa Monica.

 In 2016, Nasty Gal filed for bankruptcy.
 The British-owned BooHoo Group announced in February 2017 that they had purchased Nasty Gal.

 In November 2017, Nasty Gal opened its first UK pop-up shop on London's Carnaby Street.